- Unless directed by your doctor, serve your Toddler whole milk, not low-fat or skim milk. She needs the fat in whole milk for her development.

 - Limit her juice intake to 4 fl. oz. (½ cup) a day.

-- If a beverage is labeled “ade,” “drink,” “beverage” or “cocktail,” it’s usually not 100% juice and may have added sweeteners, colors or artificial flavors.
+- If a beverage is labeled “-ade,” “drink,” “beverage” or “cocktail,” it’s usually not 100% juice and may have added sweeteners, colors or artificial flavors.
+So, be sure to check the labels.

-- Only feed juice from a cup, not a bottle.
+- Only feed juice from a cup, never from a bottle.

 - Go for pasteurized juices.
 Non-pasteurized juices, like some fresh ciders, may contain bacteria that can make your baby sick.